ZelphirKaltstahl/german-exercises/deutsch-uebungen.md

 # Konzept

-Die Kapitel in diesem Dokument behandeln Themen, bei denen ich beobachten konnte, dass Deutschlernende und insbesondere Chinesisch-Muttersprachler häufig Fehler machen.
+Die Kapitel in diesem Dokument behandeln Eigenschaften der deutschen Sprache, bei denen ich beobachten konnte, dass sie für Deutschlernende und insbesondere Chinesisch-Muttersprachler schwierig zu lernen sind.
 Ich versuche zu jedem Thema die Grammatik möglichst einfach zu vermitteln Beispiele zu geben und mir einen Übungsteil auszudenken, in dem Gelerntes angewendet werden kann.
 Dies geschieht in der Hoffnung, dass Lernende selbst die Muster der richtigen Anwendung, sofern sie sie nicht von der Grammatik ableiten können, erkennen, verinnerlichen und sich somit die richtige Anwendung automatisiert.

 Verbesserungsvorschläge und oder Hinweise auf Fehler sind immer willkommen.

+**English:** The chapters of this document deal with properties of the German language, which I observed to be difficult to learn for German learners and especially Chinese native speakers learning German.
+I try to convey the grammar for each of these properties as simple as possible, to give examples and to think of exercises, in which the learner can apply what they learned.
+Hoping, that this enables the learner to deduce and memorize the patterns of proper application of the learned from examples, in case the learner cannot deduce it from the grammar.

+**English:** Suggestions for improvement and indications of mistakes are always welcome.

 # Hinweise